vicradon-misc/uptimer-telex/README.md

 }
 ```

-This data will be sent by Telex.
-The integration reads the settings to figure out the sites that must be called now, then sends a response, if any to the return_url.
-The channel_id has no exact use in this particular integration but could be extremely useful for an integration that must distinguish between channels, like a summarizer that defines an interval of 6 pm everyday, and must stores accumulated messages in its local storage, and summarize them (reach out to the devs for more ideas like this).
+This data will be sent by Telex each time the cron interval is reached.
+The default interval is defined as `* * * * *` which means every minute according to cron-syntax.
+Use https://crontab.guru for help defining cron schedules.
+The integration reads the settings to figure out the sites that must be called immediately, then sends a response, if any, to the `return_url` provided by Telex.

+NB: The `channel_id` has no exact use in this particular integration but could be extremely useful for an integration that must distinguish between channels, like a summarizer that defines an interval of 6 pm every day, and must stores accumulated messages in its local storage (sqlite, postgres, txt file, whatever it may be), and summarize them (reach out to the devs for more ideas like this).

 ### Explanation:
 - `channel_id`: The ID of the Telex channel.
 - `return_url`: The URL where the monitoring results will be sent.
 - `settings`: An array of settings for the monitored sites.
 The settings are defined by the integration author and can only be used by the author.
-Telex only sends settings populated by user defined values back to the integration.
+Telex only sends the settings whenever the /tick_url is called.

 ### Response:
 - **202 Accepted**: The monitoring task has been accepted and is running in the background.